-With Cinemalaya just around the corner, many fans are looking forward to new narratives they can indulge in.
-This year’s list of full-lengths seem to be quite promising, like the coming-of-age/sci-fi film “ANi (The Harvest),” the story of an orphaned boy and his malfunctioning robot embarking on a quest for magical grains to save his grandfather’s life.
+Remember coming-of-age/sci-fi film “Ani (The Harvest)”—a.k.a. the story of an orphaned boy and his malfunctioning robot embarking on a quest for magical grains to save his grandfather’s life?

-Being the only sci-fi entry in Cinemalaya this year, it says a lot about the rarity and state of sci-fi films, not only at festival circuits but in Philippine cinema.
+Being the only sci-fi entry in Cinemalaya in 2019, it says a lot about the rarity and state of sci-fi films, not only at festival circuits but in Philippine cinema.
 “In a culture steeply rooted in the folkloric and the religious, the idea of locally produced sci-fi entertainment is quickly lost on both producers and moviegoers,” film critic Anton D. Umali says.

 Read more: “This film is going to be painful,” says this Cinemalaya 2019 filmmaker